I worked at Amerishore as an intern (More than a year)

 - I can personally vouch that Amerishore was an extremely valuable experience.
 After interning here, I was given 3 offers from some very prestigious companies.

 - The pay was a bit low, but I was aware of that that from the start.
 However, this is a co-op internship meaning you can stay here for 2+ years rather than 9 weeks.
 Also, people usually come to Amerishore for the experience, not the cash.

 - Limit of 20 ,or sometimes 30, hours a week

 Advice to Management

-I applied through a recruiter.
+I applied through an employee referral.
 The process took 2 weeks.
-I interviewed at Amerishore (Houston, TX).
+I interviewed at Amerishore (Houston, TX) in May 2014.